davepacheco/registrar/README.md

 **Summary:** A service can provide host records (when there's only one IP address for a given DNS name) or service records (when there may be multiple interchangeable instances).

+#### Configuration the registration

 The `registration` block of the configuration file determines which records are created.
 This block contains properties:

 Property    | Type                     | Description
 ----------- | ------------------------ | -----------